 Falling Snow LED Tubes

-Falling snow LED tubes are an excellent choice for commercial applications in parking lots and over walkways.
+Falling snow LED tubes are an excellent choice for commercial applications in parking lots and also over walkways.
 These lights also make a great addition to a tree lit up with 5mm lights.

 Ideal Uses for Falling Snow LED Tubes